 Last week I showed you how to make a shower cubicle in BricsCAD.
-This week I will be showing you how I created the sink reinforcing some of the techniques you’ve already learnt and adding a few more commands.
+In this tutorial, I will be showing you how I created a CAD sink.
+We will be reinforcing some of the commands you’ve already learned and adding a few more.

 Commands covered this week